-1 Module name 38041 Research Methods I Research methods I 5 ECTS 2 Courses / lectures Vorlesung mit Übung: Research Methods I (3 SWS) 5 ECTS 3 Lecturers Prof. Dr. Andreas Landmann
+1 Module name 38041 Research Methods I Research methods I 5 ECTS 2 Courses / lectures Vorlesung mit Übung: Research Methods I (3 SWS) 5 ECTS 3 Lecturers Dr. Lisa Rogge

 4 Module coordinator Prof. Dr. Andreas Landmann 5 Contents Introduction Simple Regression Analysis Multiple Regression Analysis - Estimation Multiple Regression Analysis - Inference Multiple Regression Analysis - Asymptotics & More Multiple Regression Analysis - Dummy Variables Heteroskedasticity Specification and Data Issues Counterfactual Notation / Identification Approaches Instrumental Variables Panel Data Methods 6 Learning objectives and skills Students are equipped with the core models and techniques in econometrics (including simple and multiple regression analysis, instrumental variables, and panel data methods) so that they are able to understand empirical papers in economics and to conduct quantitative studies.
 They apply the models to economic data and interpret the results both from a statistical and economic point of view.
 Methodological skills that the students acquire are to conducts hypothesis tests of model parameters, to evaluate the goodness of fit, and to select optimal estimators of models.
 In the tutorials, students present and critically discuss empirical estimates of quantitative models.
 7 Prerequisites The program's entry requirements include a background in statistics/ econometrics.
 It is therefore strongly recommended that students who are not very well versed in those fields take the Statistics Refresher Course in the week before Research Methods I. Those with strong background in statistics/econometrics may not need to take it.
-It is also advisable to attend the Introduction to Stata class.
+It is als advisable to attend the Introduction to Stata class.
 8 Integration in curriculum semester: 1 9 Module compatibility Pflichtmodul Master of Arts Development Economics and International Studies 20192 10 Method of examination Written examination 11 Grading procedure Written examination (100%) 12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: 42 h Independent study: 108 h 14 Module duration 1 semester 15 Teaching and examination language english

-16 Bibliodraphy Wooldridge, J. M., Introductory Econometrics: A Modern Approach, 6th ed., Cengage Learning, 2015 ---- -------------- -- --
+16 Bibliography Wooldridge, J. M., Introductory Econometrics: A Modern Approach, 6th 10 ыынодгарну ed., Cengage Learning, 2015

-1 Module name 38071 Research Methods II Research methods II 5 ECTS 2 Courses / lectures Vorlesung mit Übung: Research Methods II (3 SWS) 5 ECTS 3 Lecturers Prof. Dr. Andreas Landmann
+1 Module name 38071 Research Methods II Research methods II 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+3 Lecturers -